 Can the process of labelling completely eradicate any gap between thought and physical emotion?
 No. However, t can start to slowly resolve some underlying issues of discontent, and as a result, balance can be found.
 What has been noted is that what I think and what is “really” real has shifted and I have started to see the world with open and honest eyes.
 Contentment is no longer an illusory state, it is a factual, physical and real state of being and one I know can be honestly felt in my mind and body and in a unified way.

-The phrase, “what you see is what you get “, is often bandied around and for a long time I was misguided in that view of reality.
-However, I can honestly say that through noting, journaling and mindful awareness I now know that I am content than I have ever been.
-Warts and all.
+The phrase, “what you see is what you get “, is often bandied around but I can honestly say that through noting, journaling and mindful awareness it is possible to be content with everything that is thrown at you, warts and all.